Saudi Arabia Fast Facts

 Area: 2,149,690 sq km, about one-fifth the size of the United States

-Population: 32.5 million Note: Saudi nationals make up 20.4 million, or 62.6 per cent of the total population, according to Saudi Arabia Ministry of Culture and Information (2018)
+Population: 33.4 million (Saudi General Authority for Statistics 2018) note: Saudi nationals make up 20.7 million, or approximately 64% of the total population.

 Median age: 27.5 years